-We know the importance of creating a bedtime routine for kids when they’re young.
-We don’t simply expect them to hop in bed and instantly fall asleep - we provide a runway to relaxation.
+We know the importance of creating a bedtime routine for kids when they're young.
+We don't simply expect them to hop into bed and instantly fall asleep—we provide a runway to relaxation.

-Even though we know that having a bedtime ritual is effective, many adults fail to have one as part of their routine.
+Even though we know that having a bedtime ritual is effective, many adults fail to include one in their routine.
 It makes sense, then, why falling asleep can be elusive for many people.